Five St Ives walks along the scenic Cornish coast.

 If it’s a pub walk you’re after, you could try the Bluff Inn, a pub on the clifftop in Hayle with amazing sea views.
 If you do the walk the opposite way round, you might be able to enjoy the sunset at the Bluff before heading back to St Ives on the train.
 Alternatively, you could stop off at the Badger pub inn Lelant, half way through your journey from Hayle to St Ives or vice versa.

-A walk for sea-life spotting: Hell’s Mouth to Godrevy circular walk near St Ives
+5. The Hell’s Mouth to Godrevy circular walk – a walk for sea-life spotting near St Ives

 This circular walk is a little bit further along the coast, but still one of our favourite walks in St Ives.
 This walk is most easily accessed by car, with a spacious National Trust car park in Godrevy.
 Alternatively, park at Hell’s Mouth cafe car park and head back towards Godrevy.

 Situated on an area called North Cliffs, part of the Godrevy to Portreath Area of Outstanding Natural Beauty, this 5 mile circular walk enjoys breathtaking views of the rugged Cornish coast, including views of Godrevy lighthouse and the chance to spot seals, dolphins and other wildlife.

 The route takes you over the Towans (Cornish for sand dunes), through farmland and across the cliff-top with elevated ocean views, before reaching Hell’s Mouth, a dramatic rocky inlet.
 There are cafes at both Hell’s Mouth and Godrevy where you can stop for some refreshments during your walk and Godrevy beach forms part of the three miles stretch of sand between Hayle and Godrevy lighthouse, so there’s plenty of space to relax on the beach.

 This brings us to the end of our favourite coastal walks in St Ives, but please share yours in the comments below.
 Now you have plenty of inspiration for walking in and around St Ives, browse our St Ives cottages, apartments and villas to find your perfect holiday home.